StatisticsHealthEconomics/HTAinRmanifesto/README.md

 A list of health economics packages that with their 'trustworthiness' can be compiled e.g. as started [here](https://github.com/n8thangreen/health_economics_R_packages/blob/master/README.md).
 These could be more formally triaged or vetted in some way, e.g. like the open-review carried-out by [rOpenSci](https://github.com/ropensci/software-review).

+The package versions used in a model can be listed explicitly in a DESCRIPTION file and collected in `packrat` or `renv`.

+There are other readability and clarity of code issues than just the style mentioned above.
+This can include how to comment code and structure folders.
+All functions should be documented.
+The model folders should contain a README.
+One option is that a template README is provided to be filled-in.
+This would detail how to run the model and other key pieces of information.

 ### Data
 #### Standardised input and output data formats